Self-supervised learning with rotation-invariant kernels: Related work

 \section{Related work}

-A major paradigm for self-supervised learning is to learn image representations that are \emph{invariant} to image transformations (cropping, blurring, color jittering, etc.) \cite{misra_self-supervised_2020}.
-We first describe two existing approaches for learning such an invariance property.
+Instance discrimination methods typically rely on a contrastive loss that behaves asymptotically like an alignment and uniformity loss on the hypersphere in the limit of infinite samples.
+Our contribution is to formalize and generalize existing uniformity-based methods by using kernel mean embeddings.
+To the best of our knowledge, the proposed kernel framework establishes the first connection between uniformity-based methods and information-maximization methods like VICReg.

-\parag{Instance-discrimination methods} The first way is to rely on an \emph{instance classification} approach where the representations are learned to discriminate image instances \cite{wu_unsupervised_2018}.
-Typically, \emph{contrastive learning} methods \cite{oord_representation_2018,hjelm_learning_2018,chen_simple_2020, he_momentum_2020,henaff_data-efficient_2020,chen_big_2020} propose to discriminate instances within a batch of sampled images using the noise contrastive estimator (NCE) \cite{gutmann_noise-contrastive_2010}, by attracting embeddings of transformed images coming from the same image instance, and repulsing embeddings coming from different image instances.
-In practice, this estimator needs a large number of image representations in order to achieve good results, which requires either using a large batch size \cite{chen_simple_2020} or saving representations in a memory bank \cite{wu_unsupervised_2018,he_momentum_2020}.
-In the limit of infinite samples, the contrastive loss is shown to behave asymptotically like an alignment and uniformity loss \cite{wang_understanding_2020}.
-We show in fact that this uniformity loss can be derived from our general kernel framework for regularizing the embedding distribution.
+\parag{Instance discrimination} One way of learning image representations that are \emph{invariant} to predefined image transformations \citep{misra_self-supervised_2020} is to rely on an instance classification approach \citep{wu_unsupervised_2018}.
+Typically, contrastive learning \citep{oord_representation_2018,hjelm_learning_2018,chen_simple_2020,chen_big_2020,he_momentum_2020,henaff_data-efficient_2020} discriminates instances within a batch of sampled images using the noise contrastive estimator \citep{gutmann_noise-contrastive_2010}, by attracting embeddings of transformed images coming from the same image instance, and repulsing embeddings coming from different image instances.
+In practice, this estimator needs a large number of image representations in order to achieve good results, which requires a large batch size like SimCLR \citep{chen_simple_2020} or a memory bank \citep{wu_unsupervised_2018,he_momentum_2020}.
+In the limit of infinite samples, the contrastive loss is shown to behave asymptotically like the alignment and uniformity loss of AUH.